JamesFHeath/jamesfheathblog_code/Scripts/python_basics_classes.md

 # Multiple Inheritance
 Python also supports multiple inheritance.
+In Java, a class cannot extend, or inherit from more than one class, but it can implement multiple interfaces which is a way to get similar behavior.
 Let's define baseclassa
 And baseclassb
 Then we can created DeriveClassAB with the base classes separated by commas